SensesProject/global-pathway/README.md

-# Net-Zero Pathways for Industrialized Economies
+# Net-Zero Pathways for Industrialized Countries
-This repository contains the code for [*Transition Risks – Net-Zero Pathways for Industrialized Economies*](https://climatescenarios.org/countries-pathways), a learn module focusing on possible decarbonization strategies for a selection of economies.
+This repository contains the code for [*Transition Risks – Net-Zero Pathways for Industrialized Countries*](https://climatescenarios.org/countries-pathways), a learn module focusing on possible decarbonization strategies for a selection of economies.
 It is part of the [SENSES Toolkit](https://climatescenarios.org/).

 ![screenshot of the module](./module.png)